stopster/ExpenseManager/readme.md

 ```
 GenerateData( integer );
 ```
-This will generate some test expences.
+This will generate some test expenses.

 That's it, now play around with it.